The ACT Test: Mississippi

 Tips for Success

-- Be sure to manage participation and contacts in PearsonAccessnext for the ACT administrations.
+- Be sure to manage participation and contacts in PearsonAccessnext for the ACT administration.

 - All transferred/newly enrolled students need to be uploaded in PearsonAccessnext during the window for verifying student information listed on your Schedule of Events.